techeye220/LammpsTutorials/Membrane/README.md

 The first lines of this file

-    pair_style lj/sf/dipole/sf 0.0 1.0 1.0 12.0
+    pair_style lj/sf/dipole/sf 12.0
     special_bonds lj/coul 0.0 1.0 1.0
     bond_style harmonic
     angle_style hybrid cosine/squared dipole

 set the "style" of the pair, bond and angle potential, i.e. what mathematical form they will take.
 The pair style will be a shifted-force Lennard-Jones for the van der Waals interaction and a shifted-force dipole/charge potential for the electrostatics.
-The `0.0 1.0 1.0` numbers indicate scaling of 1-2, 1-3 and 1-4 interactions whereas the final `12.0` sets the non-bonded cut-off to 12 A. You can read more about pair styles [here](http://lammps.sandia.gov/doc/pair_style.html)
+The final `12.0` sets the non-bonded cut-off to 12 A. Furthermore, the `0.0 1.0 1.0` numbers in the `special_bonds` command indicate scaling of 1-2, 1-3 and 1-4 interactions.
+You can read more about pair styles [here](http://lammps.sandia.gov/doc/pair_style.html)

 The bond style will be a simple harmonic function.